-- First, install the SEO Writing Assistant add-on to your Google Docs using G Suite Marketplace.
+- First, install the SEO Writing Assistant to your Google Docs using Google Workspace Marketplace.
 You can also add it as a WordPress plugin or access the tool directly in Semrush interface.

 - Run the add-on with your copy (or with an empty list), enter the keywords you want to target and click on the ‘Get recommendations’ button.

 - Click on the ‘Readability’ button.
 Check the target readability for your article and compare the figure to your current readability.
 The higher the score, the easier the language should be.
 Click on the ‘Score definition’ to learn how the score works.

 - Next, check the ‘Words’ block.
 The SEO Writing Assistant will check how long your article is and will set you a target length based on your keywords.
 The figure is based on the top 10 rivals ranking for your target keywords.
 The tool will also inform you of an estimated reading time.

 - The tool will identify if you have any issues with your title - whether it’s present and if the title length is okay according to Google limits.

 - Finally, the tool will detect if you have any content issues - e.g. long paragraphs, hard-to-read sentences or too complex words.

 When you have clear recommendations for improving your article in terms of readability, you may: